"When the student is ready, the teacher appears."

 Serves learning: It speeds growth by trusting proven paths.

-Remains discerning: It evaluates teachers and teachings, not blindly.
+Remains discerning: It evaluates teachers and teachings.

 Stays temporary: It is a phase of development, not a permanent state.